Skip to content

 ClkSRQ(t+1)0XXQ(t)100Q(t)10101101111?\begin{array}{c|cc|c} \text{Clk} & S & R & Q(t+1) \\ \hline 0 & X & X & Q(t) \\ 1 & 0 & 0 & Q(t) \\ 1 & 0 & 1 & 0 \\ 1 & 1 & 0 & 1 \\ 1 & 1 & 1 & ? \\ \end{array}

-S=1S=1, R=1R=1 with clock=1 is still undefined.
+The clock gates the inputs but doesn’t remove the forbidden state — S=1S=1, R=1R=1 with clock=1 is still undefined.
 That limitation is what motivates the D flip-flop next.

 The D flip-flop has the simplest characteristic table of any flip-flop — the output just follows the input: